shiehinms/vminspector/README.md

 -f

-the file which you want to retrieve.
-Notice that, the absolute path of the file should not be passed.
+Name of the file which you want to retrieve.
+Notice that, the absolute path of the file **should not** be passed.

 -